 Change how your site looks and the types of pages available for your site to use.

 Themes set the overall look and feel of your Concrete CMS site.
 Themes are presentation focused, and control how your content is presented.
-Themes can be applied to an entire site through the Dashboard's Themes page, or applied to just a single page (mouse over the Edit icon in your editing toolbar and click Design).
+Themes can be applied to an entire site through the Dashboard's Themes page, or applied to just a single page.

 Included in each theme are several Page Templates.
 Page Templates can be thought of as re-usable visual formats for the various kinds of pages on your site.
 For instance, you might have a "Left Sidebar" page on your site that features a left-aligned sidebar design.
 You might also have a Page Template called "Right Sidebar, "Homepage", or "Full Width".
 Each takes the same blocks you've placed on your page and displays them differently.
 Like themes, these can be swapped out on-the-fly to change how your page looks with just a few clicks.